How to Use Multiple GitHub Accounts on One Computer using GitHub CLI

 git config --get user.name

-git config --get user.email This affects commit metadata only; it doesn’t change which account you’re authenticated as.
-Authentication is handled by gh (next section).
+git config --get user.email This only affects commit metadata.
+It doesn’t change which account you’re authenticated as - that part is handled by gh (next step).

 Step 4 - Switch the active GitHub account